 Modest apartment buildings with stores on the street and apartments above exist in low-density areas across the five boroughs – most of them from the 1920s to 1950s.
 Today, zoning prohibits that classic form even in areas where it’s very common.

-New York City currently mandates off-street parking along with new housing even where it's not needed, driving down housing production and driving up rents.
+For decades, New York City mandated off-street parking along with new housing even where it's not needed, driving down housing production and driving up rents.

 Modest apartment buildings already exist in lower-density areas of the five boroughs, most of them built between the 1920s and 1950s.
 However, current zoning bans new ones despite the severe housing shortage.

-City of Yes would re-legalize modestly-sized, transit-oriented apartment buildings in low-density residence districts.
-Sites must be near transit, over 5,000 square feet, and on a corner or facing a street 75+ feet wide.
-Buildings would be 3, 4 or 5 stories, depending on zoning district.
+City of Yes re-legalizes modestly-sized, transit-oriented apartment buildings in low-density residence districts.
+Sites must be near transit, over 5,000 square feet, and either on the short end of a block or facing a street 75+ feet wide.
+Buildings can be 3, 4 or 5 stories, depending on zoning district.

-These modest “missing middle” apartment buildings would match the scale and character of existing buildings that can no longer be built.
+These modest “missing middle” apartment buildings will match the scale and character of existing buildings that can no longer be built.

-Across NYC, many campuses, including churches, have underused space that they could turn into housing, if arbitrary zoning rules didn’t get in the way.
+Across NYC, many campuses, including churches and private residential co-ops, have underused space that they could turn into housing, if arbitrary zoning rules didn’t get in the way.

 If existing buildings are too tall or too far back from the street, for instance, zoning prohibits new developments on the property – even if they would comply with current height limits and other regulations.
 Where housing is allowed, outdated zoning requires tall and skinny buildings that are out of context with their surroundings.

-By removing obstacles and streamlining outdated rules, City of Yes for Housing Opportunity would make it easier to add new contextual, height-limited buildings to campuses.
-These new buildings could bring money for repairs, new facilities, and housing!
+By removing obstacles and streamlining outdated rules, City of Yes for Housing Opportunity makes it easier to add new contextual, height-limited buildings to campuses.

 NYC banned shared housing in the 1950s and apartment buildings full of studio apartments in the 1960s.
 This has contributed to the homelessness crisis in the decades since, and forced people who would prefer to live alone into living with roommates.

-City of Yes for Housing Opportunity would re-legalize housing with shared kitchens or other common facilities.
-It would also allow buildings with more studios and one-bedrooms for the many New Yorkers who want to live alone but don’t have that option today.
+City of Yes for Housing Opportunity allows buildings with more studios and one-bedrooms for the many New Yorkers who want to live alone but don’t have that option today, and clears the way for more housing with shared kitchens and other common facilities

 These apartments are important for so many people – recent college graduates, older households that are downsizing, and everyone who lives with roommates but would prefer to live alone.
 Allowing more small and shared apartments will also open up larger, family-sized apartments otherwise be occupied by roommates.